neudheh/notes/GP/science and tech.md

 - In South Korea, there is almost an expectation that technology will play a huge role in the formation of relationships, especially romantic ones
 ## Technology can bring the world closer together
 - During the pandemic, where technology was the main means for many people to stay connected while movement restrictions were in place, it us a whole new way of living
-- There is arguably already an entire generation who may have spent the better part of their formative years online and have had to learn how to navigate the social world through a digital medium
+- There is arguably oalready an entire generation who may have spent the better part of their formative years online and have had to learn how to navigate the social world through a digital medium
 - Experiencing such interconnectedness may have a positive impact on people’s sense of global or civic community, and inform a wider desire to do good, collectively
 - A six-month study of 336 young people in Hong Kong found a positive relationship between interconnectedness and civic duty
 ## Technology can help coordinate global efforts for a force of good